Post updated: December 4, 2020

 If you haven’t already read my complete guide to freelance pitching, I definitely recommend starting there.
 But, if you’re just looking for a quick way to diagnose whether your own pitch emails are falling short?
 Well, that’s what this post is here for.
 Let’s get to it.

-An effective freelance pitch email should introduce you, promote the expertise you bring to the table, and even share a few related writing samples.
-However, the bulk of your message should be dedicated to the actual pitch—meaning it should outline a couple of ideas for what you could write for that outlet.
+An effective freelance pitch email should introduce you, promote the expertise you bring to the table, and share a few related writing samples.
+However, the bulk of your message should be dedicated to the actual pitch—meaning it should outline the story you want to write for that outlet.

 Do you know what that means?
-Your ideas need to be good—and not just good, but highly relevant to who you’re pitching.
+Your idea needs to be good—and not just good, but highly relevant to who you’re pitching.

 It’s going to involve some elbow grease to understand what sort of pitches that outlet might be looking for.

-Do they tend to favor personal stories?
+Do they tend to favor personal essays?
 Do they publish mostly tutorial-style content?
 Do they want something long-form and heavily researched?
 Who is their target audience?
+What voice and headline style do they use?
 What goals and challenges does that audience have?
 How will your written content help address those?

 Those are all important facts that could influence your pitch—and they’re things you’ll only begin to understand through some thorough research.
 Dig into their website and existing content to make sure you have a solid grasp on their overall style and approach.

-A quick Google search can help you figure out whether you’re pitching an article idea that’s truly fresh and original, or whether it’s a horse they’ve already beaten to death.
+A quick Google search can help you figure out whether you’re pitching an article idea that’s truly fresh and original.
+Search “site:[website address] keyword related to your search” to bring up any relevant content.

 The best way to do that is by making sure that whatever content ideas you’re pitching are truly unique—that you’re bringing some sort of fresh perspective, experience, or idea to the table.

 But, it’s not always that easy.
-In fact, coming up with brilliant, jaw drop-worthy ideas can be downright hard—and, it’s a step that many freelance writers sort of, well… to put it bluntly, half ass.
+In fact, coming up with brilliant, jaw drop-worthy stories can be downright hard—and, it’s a step that many freelance writers sort of, well… to put it bluntly, half-ass.

 For example, if I’m pitching a site that’s dedicated to all things freelancing, which article idea do you think they’d be more interested in?